Panel Data Econometrics: theory and applications

 Fee includes: accommodation breakfast and lunch (starting from Sunday evening).

-In case of enrollment in two or more courses Student and Staff participants are entitled to a discount of 100 euros on each course.
+In case of enrollment in two or more courses, for a maximum of three, Student and Staff participants are entitled to a discount of 100 euros on each course.
 Other participants are entitled to a discount of 300 euros on each course.

 Application Deadline: April 30th, 2021